steffenskov/Pragmatic-DDD/README.md

 ## Aggregate

 I tend to _not_ include the `0-n other aggregates` on an aggregate.
-The reason is fairly simple: It complicates persistance and few ORMs are actually well equipped to deal with this (when your persistance layer is a relational database).
+The reason is fairly simple: It complicates persistence and few ORMs are actually well equipped to deal with this (when your persistence layer is a relational database).
 As such I'd rather suggest keeping the aggregates separated, and dealing with the relationship logic through a mixture of commands, queries and notifications.
-This is a pragmatic approach to dealing with lackluster persistance, and as such feel free to do things differently if your persistance handles this well or you just like a challenge ;-)
+This is a pragmatic approach to dealing with lackluster persistence, and as such feel free to do things differently if your persistence handles this well or you just like a challenge ;-)

 ## Command/Query/Notification